caozhong14/Singel-Cell-Analysis-From-Zero/README.md

 Patient: ASS-ILD1, ASS-ILD2, ASS-ILD3, ASS-ILD4, ASS-ILD5
 Control: HD1, HD2, HD3

-We have uploaded our raw data and processed matrices to GEO database geo@ncbi.nlm.nih.gov, expect to receive an email from GEO curators with GEO accession numbers within 5 business days.
-And the alternative download link is https://www.aliyundrive.com/s/ECGrvFb9DeK.
-Please contact caozhong@mails.tsinghua.edu.cn to get the download code.
+We have uploaded our raw data and processed matrices to GEO database.
+You may view our GSE190510 study at: https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE190510.
+Dataset GSE190510 is scheduled to be publicly-available on: Dec 10, 2021 according to GEO office.
+Before dataset is available publicly, please contact caozhong@mails.tsinghua.edu.cn to get the review access link.

 We also prepared the matrices in an alternative download link, you can directly download with the following commands.